MicrosoftDocs/security/operations/ingest-data-sources.md

             3. Automation not covered by the built-in remediations offered by Microsoft Defender for Endpoint.
 For more information, see [Remediation actions in Microsoft 365 Defender](/microsoft-365/security/defender/m365d-remediation-actions).

-3. If deployed in Azure, use the following connectors to send these resources' Diagnostic Logs to Sentinel.
-The recommended method is setting up Azure Policy to require that their logs be forwarded to the underlying Log Analytics workspace.
-For more on information, see [Create diagnostic settings at scale using Azure Policy](/azure/azure-monitor/essentials/diagnostic-settings-policy):
+3. If deployed in Azure, use the following connectors to send these resources' Diagnostic Logs to Sentinel:

     - Azure Firewall
     - Azure Application Gateway